Table of Contents

 We can use a podcast player to manage and play podcasts.
 Some features we should be looking for are a well-designed user interface, the ability to change the playback speed, and data synchronization to the cloud in case we switch devices.
 I am using Castbox, a podcast player with a nice user interface and cloud synchronization.

 In an ideal workflow, we would use a cloud-based application for managing documents and add documents directly from the web or computer to the application, which would handle the metadata.
 The application should synchronize the documents, passage highlights, notes, and bookmarks across desktop, mobile devices, and the web application.
 We should also be able to review highlights and notes, cite, and share documents.
 Currently, we have to use a combination of applications to achieve these features.
 I recommend using Calibre for managing electronic books and documents on a desktop.
 Calibre can also export books and documents to an E-reader.
 We can use Okular as a desktop document viewer that supports highlighting and other useful features.
 We can use Mendeley for managing research papers, articles, and citations.
 It can automatically fetch metadata for research papers and works on desktop, mobile, and web browsers.

 We recommend using the Firefox browser for browsing social media instead of social media applications.
-As described in the Web Browser section, the browser improves your control over privacy and productivity by removing advertisements, distractions and limiting tracking.
+As described in the Web Browser section, the browser improves your control over privacy and productivity by removing advertisements, distractions, and limiting tracking.

-People should understand that social media platforms are marketing platforms where the users are the product and the advertisers are the customers.
+People should understand that social media platforms are marketing platforms where the users are the product, and the advertisers are the customers.
 Their business model revolves around keeping users engaged on the platform as long as possible to extract behavioral data and attention and sell it to advertisers.
 Therefore, unless you are using social media for marketing purposes, it is best to minimize social media usage.